Is a Furniture Protection Plan Worth It?

 When to skip the plan

-A protection plan is a less compelling purchase if the furniture is inexpensive (under $400), if you're buying for a temporary space like a rental or staging, or if the specific plan offered has highly restrictive exclusions or a difficult claims process.
+A protection plan is less compelling if the furniture is inexpensive (under $400), if you're buying for a temporary space, or if the specific plan offered has highly restrictive exclusions or a difficult claims process.
 Always ask the retailer what the claim process looks like before you buy.

 Looking for a Plan You Can Trust?